We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 preProcessing.sh

 Once the OpenFOAM configuration files are properly set, we run the preProcessing.sh script to generate the mesh.
-This script first runs the genAirFoilMesh.py script to generate hyperbolic mesh using pyHyp, save the mesh to the plot3D format (volumeMesh.xyz).
+This script first runs the genAirFoilMesh.py script to generate a hyperbolic mesh using pyHyp, saves the mesh to the plot3D format (volumeMesh.xyz).

-Since the plot3D mesh does not have boundary information, the converted OpenFOAM mesh has only one boundary patch, so we need to use the autoPatch utility to split boundaries (autoPatch 30 -overwrite
+Since the plot3D mesh does not have boundary information, the converted OpenFOAM mesh has only one boundary patch, so we need to use the autoPatch utility to split boundaries (autoPatch 30 -overwrite).
+Here, 30 is the feature angle between two surface mesh faces.
+The utility will split patches if the feature angle is larger than 30 degrees.

 #!/bin/bash